top of page

 The Best Questions at a Social Media Interview

 Welcome to The Social Lab!
-This blog will not only help you navigate your personal social media, but also investigate marketing trends and examples of great social media work.
+This blog will help you navigate your social media and investigate marketing trends and examples of great social media work.
 Do you have something we should talk about?
 Make sure to send us an email.

 What are the main KPIs or metrics that the company cares the most about?